cnpem/ssc-cdi/docs/source/examples.rst

     - LogfilePath: a path to save a json logfile when the sscptycho script is run.
 The json contains all the inputs from the logfile, plus a few extra ones calculated during runtime, such as object pixel size and object FRC resolution.
     - data_folder: path to the folder where data is located
-    - Mask: path to a predefined mask to ignore bad pixels
+    - mask: path to a predefined mask to ignore bad pixels
-    - FlatField: path to DET flatfield in numpy format
+    - flatfield: path to DET flatfield in numpy format
-    - EmptyFrame: path to empty frame hdf5 file
+    - empty_frame: path to empty frame hdf5 file
     - 3D_Acquistion_Folders: name of the folder containg all hdf5 frames for a 3D reconstruction
     - Frames: list of integers containing all frames to be used for the 3D reconstruction.
 If empty, uses all frames.
     - SingleMeasurement: if not a 3D reconstruction, select the measurement hdf5 to reconstruct.
 If this is to be used, 3D_Acquistion_Folders should be empty.